 Sarwark has been an active member of the Libertarian Party since 1999 and has served on the judicial and bylaws committees of the national party.
 He also served as chair of the Libertarian Party of Maryland and as vice chair of the Libertarian Party of Colorado, where he played a key role in recruiting the state’s 42 Libertarian candidates in 2014 and supported the passage of Colorado’s historic marijuana legalization initiative in 2012.

-Professionally, Sarwark has been a criminal defense attorney and has worked for more than 10 years in the private sector.
+Professionally, Sarwark has been a criminal defense attorney and has worked for over 15 years in the private sector.
 He served as a deputy public defender in Colorado, trying more than 30 cases before a jury and arguing in front of the Colorado Supreme Court.
 He also has more than a decade of experience in computer consulting and sales.
 In 2014, he moved to Arizona to join in the operations of a family business, the oldest independent auto dealership in Phoenix, founded in 1942.